 2. Shade, water, and air flow

 These three are needed to create the perfect weapon against heat exhaustion.
 Fortunately, it’s super easy to put these pieces into play.
-Teach your kids to memorize these and find ways to
+Teach your kids to memorize these, and if they begin to feel overheated, they can take steps to quickly and easily cool down.

 - Shade